bolt/docs/source/menus.md

 &lt;/ul>
 </pre>

 That's basically all there's to it.
-Since the menu's use standard Twig tags, we can enhance the lists with extra features, to automatically give special classes to the first or last item, or highlight the 'current' page.
+Since the menus use standard Twig tags, we can enhance the lists with extra features, to automatically give special classes to the first or last item, or highlight the 'current' page.

-Some of the more commonlu used 'tricks' are:
+Some of the more commonly used 'tricks' are:

   - `index-{{ loop.index }}` - Add the current index of the loop, like
     'index-1', 'index-2', etc.